Effects of Clouds on a Solar Panel

 Solar panels hold a wealth of advantages, both for individuals and for the world at large.
 Economically, solar panels guarantee to decrease the expense of electrical power.
-Environmentally, photovoltaic panels can offer us cleaner power, sustainable power that will not need more damage to the environment.
+Environmentally, photovoltaic panels can offer us cleaner power, sustainable power that will not damage the environment.
 Solar energy can reach remote areas.
-It can carry education or urgently required medical info.

 The results of clouds on a solar panel, though, might lessen those and other appealing benefits.

 The impacts of clouds on a solar panel may make it far less efficient in certain parts of the world and at certain seasons.